SurrealAI/surreal/docs/on-boarding.md

 ```
 * Also, you need to put the liscense file `mjkey.txt` into `~/.mujoco`.
 Ask Jim or Jiren (or anyone you know working on surreal) if you don't have it.

+## Jupyter
-## To run an experiment locally, we use jupyter notebook to manage the processes.
+To run an experiment locally, we use jupyter notebook to manage the processes.
 Here is a short guide for setup.
 * If you don't have jupyter-notebook, install jupyter-notebook.
 ```bash
 pip install jupyter